SafeMoon V2 Price Reaches $0.0000 (SFM)

-SafeMoon V2 (SFM) traded 17.4% higher against the US dollar during the one day period ending at 8:00 AM E.T. on February 27th.
-One SafeMoon V2 token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
-SafeMoon V2 has a total market cap of $21.98 million and $65,889.83 worth of SafeMoon V2 was traded on exchanges in the last day.
-Over the last seven days, SafeMoon V2 has traded up 18.7% against the US dollar.
+SafeMoon V2 (SFM) traded down 3.5% against the U.S. dollar during the 1 day period ending at 10:00 AM Eastern on February 28th.
+SafeMoon V2 has a total market capitalization of $20.84 million and $53,329.17 worth of SafeMoon V2 was traded on exchanges in the last 24 hours.
+Over the last week, SafeMoon V2 has traded 12.4% higher against the U.S. dollar.
+One SafeMoon V2 token can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.